 The EGA release is played using a text parser to look at things, speak to people, and interact with the world, using commands such as "ask about Baron" or "take mushrooms".
 This interface is widely criticized as being unintuitive and occasionally frustrating as the exact wording must be used to successfully complete a puzzle; if the player has the right idea but the wrong wording, it can take much longer to figure out the proper solution.
 The VGA remake of the game did away with the text parser and utilized the graphical interface with context icons that represented various ways of interacting (using the mouth icon to talk to people, the eye to look at things, etc.) by then familiar to adventure game fans.

-One of the great innovations of the game was to include an option at the end of the game to export your character for use in the sequel.
+One of the great innovations of the game was to include an option at the end of the game to export a character for use in the sequel.
 When importing the player could receive a slight advantage, especially if they went through the trouble of maxing all of their hero's stats.
 Playing through the entire series of five games and bringing the same character through all of them is an epic journey indeed.

 List of Magic Spells